saishaddai/Personal-Notes/study/OOP-Notes.md

 ---

-Coupling
+## Coupling
-Definition: Coupling refers to the degree of interdependence between software modules.
+**Definition**: Coupling refers to the degree of interdependence between software modules.
 It measures how closely connected different components or classes are within a system.

-Types of Coupling:
+**Types of Coupling**:

-Tight Coupling:
+**Tight Coupling**:

-Modules are highly dependent on each other.
+- Modules are highly dependent on each other.
-Changes in one module often require changes in another.
+- Changes in one module often require changes in another.
-Example: A class directly instantiating another class or relying heavily on its internal details.
+- Example: A class directly instantiating another class or relying heavily on its internal details.

+---

-Loose Coupling:
+## Loose Coupling:

-Modules are independent and interact through well-defined interfaces.
+- Modules are independent and interact through well-defined interfaces.
-Changes in one module have minimal impact on others.
+- Changes in one module have minimal impact on others.
-Example: Using interfaces or abstract classes to define interactions between modules.
+- Example: Using interfaces or abstract classes to define interactions between modules.

 Benefits of Loose Coupling:

 Flexibility: Easier to change or replace components without affecting the entire system.